softcover/softcover_book/chapters/getting_started.md

 ```
 \end{codelisting}

-\noindent For convenience, \softcover\ also installs a shorter alias, `sc`, so you can get, e.g, the current version number by typing any of the following:
+\noindent For convenience, \softcover\ also installs a shorter alias, `sc`, so you can, e.g., get the current version number by typing any of the following:

 ```console
 $ softcover version